WildernessLabs/Documentation/docs/Meadow/Getting_Started/Assemble_Meadow/index.md

 ![Primary USB port](./MeadowDev_Screws.jpg)

-Now you can finally fix Meadow through the base board passing each screw through the holes, and use the remaining 4 bolts to firmly hold them together.
+Now you can finally fix Meadow through the base board passing each screw through the holes, and use the remaining 4 nuts to firmly hold them together.

 ![Primary USB port](./MeadowDev_Final.jpg)